 Catherine McElvain Library, photo by Jose Cruzado Coronel

-The archival collections include the records of the Indian Arts Fund, the papers of Kenneth M. Chapman, the papers of Martha and Amelia Elizabeth White, records of the De Vargas Development Corporation, and papers of Rick Dillingham.
-Other collections relate to the history and work of SAR from its beginning in 1907 through the following century.
+The archival collections in the library are primarily institutional records relating to the history of SAR dating from 1907.
+Among the collections are the records of the Indian Arts Fund, the papers of Kenneth M. Chapman, the papers of Martha and Amelia Elizabeth White, records of the De Vargas Development Corporation, and papers of Rick Dillingham.
+The archives are open by appointment only.